TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 offers and coupons do not apply

+Ambrielle Bras On Sale Ambrielle Week -- Now Through February 27

+14.99 and 19.99 Ambrielle Bras, select styles, reg. $30-38

+Shop Ambrielle BrasFree Lace Cheeky Panty

+with the purchase of an Ambrielle bra while supplies last.

-Save on Baby and Toddler Clothes During Carter's Baby Sale 40% Off Carter's Apparel
+Shop Now Save on Baby and Toddler Clothes During Carter's Baby Sale 40% Off Carter's Apparel

 Select styles

-Shop Carter's SportsFanShop
+Shop Carter's Up To 80% Off Clearance 50 to 80% Off Red Zone Clearance

+New Markdowns on Coats, Sweaters and Fleece | In Store and Online

+Shop Clearance Now Shop Women Shop Men Shop Kids Shop Shoes Shop Home SportsFanShop

 Thousands of NFL, MLB, NBA, college, UFC and soccer products available for over 700 teams.
 Excluded from coupon.